 The main medium through which hackers enter your system is the internet.
-So, small business owners can secure this source with access prevention of intruders, VPNs and network access controllers.
+So, small business owners can secure this source with access prevention of intruders, VPNs (We recommend CyberGhost) and network access controllers.
 Building firewalls to block access is yet another way to limit access to your data.

 This means knowing just the password will not give a hacker access to a company’s server.

 Anti-virus software gets updated at frequent intervals as per the latest changes in technology.
 Start-ups are keen to invest in such software as they fit within their budget and offer them much needed security.